PolusAI/image-tools/polus-generalized-linear-model-plugin/README.md

 3. Second order - To find second order effect use this option.
 Degree is 2.

 ### Modeltype:
-Choose any one of the modeltype - binomial or gaussian or Gamma or inverse.gaussian or poisson or quasi or quasibinomial or quasipoisson or negativebinomial based on the distribution of dataset.
+Choose any one of the modeltype - binomial or gaussian or Gamma or poisson or quasi or quasibinomial or quasipoisson or negativebinomial based on the distribution of dataset.

 ## Note:
 If multiple csv files need to be processed, the column names should be the same for all files.